niplav/site/notes.md

 Computer Curiosities
 ----------------------

-Entries are not on the [Cursed Computer Iceberg Meme](https://suricrasia.online/iceberg/) or the [Cursed PL iceberg](https://catern.com/iceberg.html).
+Entries are not already on the [Cursed Computer Iceberg Meme](https://suricrasia.online/iceberg/) or the [Cursed PL iceberg](https://catern.com/iceberg.html).